Allied Democratic Forces insurgency: Total killings and impact

-UN Group of Experts report
+Experts and human rights groups

-A UN report from the Group of Experts, released 27 December, revealed critical information about details on ADF operations.
-It found that Operation Shujaa found "relative" success, with most attacks carried our along the RN4 road.
+A UN report released in December 2024 found that Operation Shujaa found "relative" success, with most attacks carried out along the RN4 road.
 Furthermore, later attacks destroyed strongholds, depleted combatants and leaders, and released hundreds of hostages.

-The deaths of ADF commanders Braida (alias Mzee Pasta) and Amiga were confirmed.
+The deaths of ADF commanders Braida and Amiga were confirmed.
 Braida's 14 August death was confirmed by eight former hostages and his two former wives.

-The arrest of ADF operatives Yakut Musana and Abdul Rashid Kyoto (alias Njovu) was provided to the Group in a 1 November communication from the Ugandan government.
+The arrest of ADF operatives Yakut Musana and Abdul Rashid Kyoto was provided to the Group in a 1 November communication from the Ugandan government.
 The Group, however, could not confirm Uganda's claim to have "put out of action" notable ADF rebels including Muraaro Segujja, Feza, Musa Kamusi, Boaz, Rubangakene, Abu Yassin, Bagdad, Fazul, and Mzee Mubindio in the same communication.
-Furthermore, the government's claim to have killed high-profile ADF Commanders Meddie Nkalubo (alias Punisher) (Note: Meddie Nkalubo (alias Punisher) was very active throughout 2024.
-His group was one of the ones which moved with Musa Baluku northwards into the Epulu reserve, located north of the Manbasa-Lolwa-Komanda axis, which the Government of Uganda also confirmed.
-According to former hostages and combatants, he was killed around April-May 2024, in accordance with his activity dying out.
-However, sources near the Allied Democratic Forces claimed he was severely wounded but still living.) and Mulalo was disproven as they were found active in ADF activities in 2024; the government confirmed this truth in the same communication.
+Furthermore, the government's claim to have killed high-profile ADF Commanders Meddie Nkalubo and Mulalo was disproven as they were found active in ADF activities in 2024; the government confirmed this truth in the same communication.

 Intensified attacks on the ADF, however, have forced the group to move to more remote locations and in smaller groups.
 This movement increased attacks on civilians, revenge killings, kidnapping, looting, and attacks on medical personnel and humanitarian volunteers.
 The Group concludes that this is caused by Operation Shujaa operations pushing ADF rebels into areas that have no security presence, particularly in Ituri and North Kivu.
 Technology is becoming increasingly pervasive in ADF arsenals.
 Detained ADF collaborators, combatants, and former hostages confirmed that drones were used in most camps for surveillance and scouting.
 (Note: Drones were found in Baluku, Tabani, Braida, Abwakasi, and Defender camps, with Baluku and Braida having at least four each.
 Eight of these drones were supplied from Kampala routes, with help from ISIL.)

 According to the Group, between 1 June and 5 November, 124 ADF attacks resulted in a documented 650 civilian deaths.
-June was the deadliest month with over 200 deaths reported in Beni, Lubero, and southern Ituri territories.
+June was the deadliest month with over 200 deaths reported in Beni, Lubero, and southern Ituri Territories.
 Attacks in the Cantine locality and Manguredjipa suffered the most attack, causing heavy civilian displacement.
 Notable ADF factions of Commanders Tabani, Defender, and Braida were the most active, particularly in villages around Mamove, Biakato, and Beu Manyama.

 It was believed that the Alliance Fleuve Congo-M23 (AFC-M23) coalition attempted to establish an alliance with the ADF, with talks beginning in February 2024.